<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3400268&amp;fmt=gif">

 The deprecation of third-party cookies means the entire digital marketing ecosystem must find alternative solutions, including advertisers, publishers, and ad tech providers.
 And these solutions must allow advertisers to manage both cross-site engagement and attribution.

 One of these alternative approaches to third-party cookies is leveraging contextual data, which offers perspective, instead of assumed behavior, about an internet user.
-In this way, contextual data helps advertisers base decisions on the content a user recently consumed instead of past behavior.
+In this way, contextual data helps advertisers base decisions on the content a user is current consuming instead of past behavior.
 Contextual data is also more cost-effective to acquire than third-party data and often better-performing: Contextual ad impressions typically cost less than behavioral ad impressions, with eCPM, CPC, and vCPMall cheaper.
-Contextual advertising can also help deliver a better user experience since the targeting is based on context and recency instead of legacy behavior.

 What are First-Party Data Options?

-Preparing for the cookieless future also means advertisers must wean themselves off of third-party data.
+Preparing for the cookieless future means advertisers must wean themselves off of third-party data.
 This necessitates moving to first-party data-based solutions that allow advertisers to harness their owned, opted-in user data for targeting.
 Advertisers and publishers are testing various first-party data-based solutions as alternatives to cookies.

 Hashed emails were one of the first solutions offered by ad tech providers to replace third-party cookies.
 Hashing converts opted-in emails into encrypted, unique codes for off-platform targeting.
 Universal IDs, including DSP The Trade Desk's Unified ID, are open-source frameworks built from hashed and encrypted email addresses and translated into permanent user identifiers advertisers can use across the internet.

-Not to be outdone by a fellow walled garden tech giant, Facebook has also renamed an old tracking mechanism meant to replace browser-side tracking.
+Not to be outdone by a fellow walled-garden tech giant, Facebook has also renamed an old tracking mechanism meant to replace browser-side tracking.
 Conversions API, formerly known as Server-Side Events, relies upon the website's server, not the browser, to track website visits.
 The server then notes the user's actions and sends the information back to Facebook.

 Finally, contextual advertising enables brands to serve ads based on a website's content, not on behavioral customer data, using machine learning to predict the right pages to target at the right time.
 As we mentioned above, contextual advertising benefits over legacy behavioral, third-party cookie-based targeting tactics in that it focuses on recent behavior and context.
 This means ads are more likely relevant and timely for the consumer receiving them.